Pingdu Shandong, China Travel Guide

 Consider purchasing local peanut products, grape wine from Daze Mountain, and local snacks.
 These items reflect Pingdu's agricultural heritage.

-Focus on unique food-related souvenirs that display the region's produce.
+Focus on unique food-related souvenirs which feature the region's produce.